 But the current administration wants to roll back these legal protections and take away your right to a day in court by permitting mandatory arbitration clauses.
 No fewer than three dozen consumer groups and organizations have characterized the change as “cruel” and “disturbing,” pointing out that the Centers for Medicare and Medicaid Services (CMS) should be protecting residents, not make it easier for nursing homes to get away with abuse and neglect.

 It remains to be seen how the situation will play out, but it is one more factor to take into account if you are searching for a suitable facility or are experiencing problems with your loved one’s current nursing home.

 Holding the Perpetrators Responsible

-Unfortunately, short-staffing and low budgets lead to a dissatisfied and undereducated work force at some nursing homes.
-These staff members are more likely to engage in negligent or abusive behavior towards elderly residents, who may be neglected or subjected to sexual, financial, emotional or physical abuse during their stay.
-In addition, a 2011 report released by the Department of Health and Human Services says that more than 90% of U.S. nursing homes employ one or more people who have been convicted of a crime.
+Unfortunately, short-staffing and low budgets lead to a dissatisfied and undereducated work force at a number of nursing homes.
+These staff members are more likely to engage in negligent or abusive behavior toward elderly residents.
+In addition, a 2011 report released by the Department of Health and Human Services says that approximately 92% of U.S. nursing homes employ one or more people who have been convicted of a crime.